thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 If your installation has enabled the **Can Administer RLS** privilege, administrators can also grant **Can Administer RLS** to groups.
+Members of groups with **Can Administer RLS**:

+* Are xempt from row-level security (RLS) rules.
+* Can add/edit/delete existing RLS rules.
+* Can check or uncheck Bypass RLS on a worksheet.

-Members of groups with **Can Administer RLS** are exempt from row-level security (RLS) rules.
-This is true regardless of whether the group membership is direct or indirect (through a group hierarchy).
+This behavior is true regardless of whether the privilege is from a direct group membership or indirect (through a group hierarchy).

 ## Examples of RLS rules